 Start small and build it up.
 One piece of content can be shared in multiple ways, as Dan explains.

-Top tips for creating a growth strategy #
+Top tips for creating an effective growth strategy #

 A powerful growth strategy is never the same as another.
 It’s also never a rinse and repeat process for big or small businesses.
-Growth strategies need tailoring to business needs and niche, they need to adapt with time and technology.
+Growth strategies need tailoring to business needs and the niche, along with adapting time and technology.

 1. Learn from your competition